gorkemoji/android_device_samsung_zerolteusc-ofox/README.md

     -Recents key is not mapped.

-It is based on TWRP (Android 6.0) tree.
+It is based on TWRP (Android 6.0) tree by @jcadduono.

 Kernel sources are available at: https://github.com/jcadduono/nethunter_kernel_noblelte/tree/twrp-6.0